How to Install OpenJDK 25 on Debian 13, 12 and 11

 Compare OpenJDK LTS Releases for Debian

-Java VersionLTS Support UntilChoose It WhenTrade-offs
+Java VersionTemurin AvailabilityChoose It WhenTrade-offs

-OpenJDK 8December 2030 (community)Legacy applications, older frameworks like Spring 4.x, or vendor-certified deployments requiring Java 8Missing modern language features (no var, no records, no virtual threads); some libraries dropping Java 8 support
+OpenJDK 8At least December 2030Legacy applications, older frameworks like Spring 4.x, or vendor-certified deployments requiring Java 8Missing modern language features such as records, pattern matching, and virtual threads

-OpenJDK 25September 2033 (community)New projects, applications requiring finalized scoped values, key derivation APIs, or the latest stable LTS featuresNewest LTS release; verify framework compatibility before production migration
+OpenJDK 25At least September 2031New projects, applications requiring finalized scoped values, key derivation APIs, or the latest stable LTS featuresNewest LTS release; verify framework compatibility before production migration

 OpenJDK 25 suits new projects, applications that benefit from finalized scoped values for thread-safe data sharing, and teams wanting access to the latest stable language improvements.
-If your project depends on frameworks that have not yet certified Java 25 support, consider OpenJDK 21 as a stable alternative until your stack is ready.
+If your project depends on frameworks that have not yet certified Java 25 support, consider OpenJDK 21 on Debian as a stable alternative until your stack is ready.

 Troubleshoot Common OpenJDK 25 Issues on Debian